-If there are findings of non-compliance, the county is required to develop a Performance Improvement Plan (PIP) or file an appeal of the monitoring results within 30 days of the date of the letter/notice of results.
-When a county indicates no intention to appeal, the county has up to 30 days from receipt of the results to implement the PIP.
-In determining the amount of overpayment, the entire period of ineligibility must be included in the calculations, not just the period under monitoring review.
-The PIP must address each error element and action taken to prevent reoccurrence.
+If there are findings of non-compliance, the county is required to develop a Performance Improvement Plan (PIP) or file an appeal of the monitoring results within thirty (30) days of the date of the letter/notice of results.
+When a county indicates no intention to appeal, the county has up to 30 days from receipt of the results letter from the SRO Consultant conducting the monitoring regarding the monitoring be included in the PIP.
+If the county opts to appeal, only one appeal per monitoring event is allowed.
+The county works in conjunction with its SRO consultant to provide a Performance Improvement Plan that addresses each error element and action taken to prevent reoccurrence.